+'''

 /opt/novell/proxymgmt/bin/cp_retrieve_proxy_cred password

+'''

 - 2 Using Java Management Console, execute the following steps: - 2a Create a DNS server object.
-For more information, see "Creating a DNS Server Object" in the "OES 11 SP3: Novell DNS/DHCP Services for Linux Administration Guide".

-While creating the DNS server object you must specify the NCP server name of the additional domain controller, hostname and the domain name for the server object.

-2b Select the DNS zones in Java Management Console.

-Associate the zone with the DNS server.
-For details on associating zone with a DNS server, see "Zone Management" in the OES 11 SP3: Novell DNS/DHCP Services for Linux Administration Guide rcnovell-named restart

-3 Restart novell-named on the additional domain controller using the following command:
+For more information, see "Creating a DNS Server Object" in the "OES 2015 SP1: DNS/DHCP Services for Linux Administration Guide". - While creating the DNS server object you must specify the NCP server name of the additional domain controller, hostname and the domain name for the server object. - 2b Select the DNS zones in Java Management Console. - Associate the zone with the DNS server.
+For details on associating zone with a DNS server, see "Zone Management" in the OES 2015 SP1: DNS/DHCP Services for Linux Administration Guide - 3 Restart novell-named on the additional domain controller using the following command:

+'''

+rcnovell-named restart

+'''